Can Your House Handle Summer Storms and Electrical Surges?

-As per the Bureau of meteorology this summer season drought conditions are likely to continue across NSW/ACT with plenty of summer storms to follow.
+As per the Bureau of Meteorology, this summer season, drought conditions are likely to continue across NSW/ACT, with plenty of summer storms to follow.

-Electricity is a basic commodity that each household needs, it is essential for a home to function well specially during this era of advanced technology, however, as important as it is, constant electricity supply in homes can be disrupted and can cause serious inconvenience and damage to appliances.
+Electricity is a basic commodity that each household needs, it is essential for a home to function well especially during this era of advanced technology, however, as important as it is, constant electricity supply in homes can be disrupted and can cause serious inconvenience and damage to appliances.

-The good news is these issues can be prevented through with the help of some simple and effective pieces of equipment like surge diverters.
+The good news is these issues can be prevented with the help of some simple and effective pieces of equipment like surge diverters.

-Have your RCD’s or safety fuses double checked and replaced by a licensed electrician if needed.
-Be proactive not reactive, when it comes to electrical safety.
+Have your RCDs or safety fuses double-checked and replaced by a licensed electrician if needed.
+Be proactive, not reactive, when it comes to electrical safety.

 As we reiterate over and over to all our customers, prevention is always better than cure.

 It’s common sense to ensure your house is sealed up and ready before the storm hits.
-Double check the gutters are cleaned out and ensure the downpipes cleared and flowing.
+Double check the gutters are cleaned out and ensure the downpipes are cleared and flowing.

 Identify where to turn off the main supply for water, power and gas in an emergency.

-Significant power line damage could take days to repair or rectify specially if you’re not the online one affected and you can’t leave your house powerless.
-You can help out your friends in your area if you have a functioning power while the electrical damage is being repaired.
+Significant power line damage could take days to repair or rectify especially if you’re not the online one affected and you can’t leave your house powerless.
+You can help out your friends in your area if you have functioning power while the electrical damage is being repaired.

 After a storm hits, have a professional tradesperson conduct an inspection if you suspect electrical/plumbing damage in your property.